The Best Bays to Visit on Koh Tao

 Once at the cape, you are unlikely to find many other people.
 The only resort in the area closed in 2011, although the buildings are still intact which provides an amazing, if somewhat spooky, photo opportunity.

-The rock formations on the North side of the cape provide an excellent spot for rock jumping, if you are looking for something a bit more exciting to do with boulders ranging in height from 3-12 metres.
+The rock formations on the North side of the cape provide an excellent location for rock jumping, if you are looking for something a bit more exciting to do with granite boulders ranging in height.

-Whilst the bay is not the best for swimming, under the water the rock formations continue and provide numerous swim throughs and tunnels to explore when scuba diving.
+Whilst the bay is not the best for swimming, underwater there are a multitude of rock formations that are perfect for scuba divers as they provide numerous swim throughs and tunnels to explore.

 Ao Tanot “Tanote” Bay